natema/ema-webpage/research.md

 Starting in 2019, I've been working on the theory of sparsification of artificial neural networks ([LTH]), and on other problems in machine learning ([HID]).

-Starting in 2021, I've also been working on an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl), with the goal of applying **scientific machine learning** for developing models related to the [sustainable development goals](https://en.wikipedia.org/wiki/Sustainable_Development_Goals).
+Starting in 2021, I've also been working on an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl), with the goal of applying **scientific machine learning** to develop models related to [sustainable development goals](https://en.wikipedia.org/wiki/Sustainable_Development_Goals).

 ## v2.0: Computational Neuroscience

-From 2017 until 2022, I've been interested in theoretical and computational neuroscience.
+Since 2017, I've been interested in theoretical and computational neuroscience.
-I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and subsequently I've been working on algorithmic problems such as network alignment ([BrainAlign]), in order to investigate, through a comparative approach, how the central nervous system is organized.
+I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and subsequently, I've been working on algorithmic problems such as network alignment ([BrainAlign]), in order to investigate, through a comparative approach, how the central nervous system is organized.
 I've also worked on the Assembly Calculus, a theoretical framework that explains the emergence of high-level cognition from the low-level behavior of neurons and synapses through an algorithmic formalization of Hebbian learning ([AC]).

-## v1.0: Theoretical Computer Science and Multi-agent systems
+## v1.0: Theoretical Computer Science and Multi-agent Systems

 Originally motivated by an interest in the theory of complex systems, my research has focused on computational dynamics ([CompDyn], [SurvDyn]), i.e., simple distributed probabilistic algorithms which allow multi-agent systems to solve global